A spare room. A safe space. A second chance...

 Is it easy to become a fosterer and do you receive support?

 “Becoming a fosterer was not difficult.
 I already new I had the facilities at home due to being a home visitor.
-The RSPCA Animal Cengtre have always been helpful and give lots of practical advice when needed, you also get given everything you could need too!”
+The RSPCA Animal Centre have always been helpful and give lots of practical advice when needed, you also get given everything you could need too!”

 Why did you want to be a fosterer?